-Board of Trustees (voting members only), Audit and Governance, Remuneration and Investment committee members may be paid R 1 886 (2019: R 1 793) per meeting fully attended up to a maximum of 12 per annum.
+Board of Trustees (voting members only), Audit and Governance, Remuneration and Investment committee members may be paid R 1 960 (2020: R 1 886) per meeting fully attended.
 However, no fees will be paid for consulting services performed by trustees.
 Not all Trustee and committee members exercise their right to remuneration due to alternative arrangements with their employers.
-Chairpersons of committees may be paid R 2 829 (2019: R 2 689) per meeting fully attended.
+Chairpersons of committees may be paid R 2 939 (2020: R 2 939) per meeting fully attended.
 This is also applicable to the acting chairman at any particular meeting.
 Committee members are paid travel costs at the standard AA rate for members who do not qualify for travel allowances through other institutions.

-All remuneration paid to Trustee and committee members are detailed in note 17 of the Annual Financial Statements.
+All remuneration paid to Trustee and committee members are detailed in note 16 of the Annual Financial Statements.

-RISK MANAGEMENT
+5. RISK MANAGEMENT